amandasposito/amandasposito.github.io/_posts/2022-05-26-breaking-production.md

 What it means is that the queue length (L), is equal to the arrival rate (λ), multiplied by the response time (W), and the formula is represented like <br /> `L = λW`.

-A different way to think about it is that a queue is made by the number of items inside the system (working in progress), the arrival rate being the number of requests made to the system, and the response time being the mean time an item takes to leave the system.
+A different way to think about it is that a queue is made by the number of items inside the system (work in progress), the arrival rate being the number of requests made to the system, and the response time being the mean time an item takes to leave the system.

-We can tweak this formula to calculate the number of items inside the system (Working In Progress) `WIP = Throughput * Response time`, the response time `Response Time = WIP / Throughput`, or the system throughput `Throughput = WIP / Response time`.
+We can tweak this formula to calculate the number of items inside the system (Work In Progress) `WIP = Throughput * Response time`, the response time `Response Time = WIP / Throughput`, or the system throughput `Throughput = WIP / Response time`.

 ##### But why does it matter?